-Expanding the hard-collinear propagator in the correlation functions given by Eq. (\ref{htcfL}) in powers of ${\rm{\Lambda}}_{\rm{QCD}}/m_b$, we obtain

-where $m_q$ is the mass of hard-collinear strange quark propagator and $m_{q'}$ is the mass of spectator quark of the $B$-meson. `` LP '' refers to the leading-power effect of hard-collinear propagator in the tree level contribution, while `` NLP '' represents the subleading power contribution resulting from the expansion of the hard-collinear propagator.
+where $m_q$ is the mass of the hard-collinear quark propagator and $m_{q'}$ is the mass of the $B$-meson spectator quark. ``LP'' refers to the leading-power contribution of hard-collinear propagator at tree level , while ``NLP'' represents the subleading-power contributions resulting from the expansion of the hard-collinear propagator.